Getting started with Express

 Remember that whenever you install a module with NPM, the package.json should be updated to document the 'dependencies' for the project.

 Now let's use Express to create a web application.
-Create a file named app.js in the project folder (NOT in the 'samples' folder) and put this code in it:
+Create a file named app.js in the node-sample-project folder (NOT in the 'samples' folder) and put this code in it:

 // IMPORTS